Barrel Talks – Golden Demon Edition: Florian Wienand

 Do you create full backstories or lore for your pieces, or is your focus more on the mood, composition, and technique?

 Definitely just the latter!
-I think creating your own pieces of lore to an art piece can sometimes backfire.
-Pieces of art should be an invitation to think about what's going on and not scrutinize the artist's own interpretation.
-I also don’t usually add music or other exogenous elements to my pieces nowadays, if they don’t add to the viewer experience.
+I think creating your own detailed lore for an art piece can sometimes backfire.
+Art should be an invitation to think about what’s going on, not a directive to follow the artist’s personal interpretation.
+I also don’t usually add music or other external elements to my pieces nowadays unless they genuinely add to the viewer’s experience.

 We know you don’t play Necromunda — but do you play any tabletop or digital games at all?
 Or is miniature painting your sole entry point into this world?